 There are also major changes, important changes.
 One of my favorite things that happened in the theater was the movie changed the prophecy age from 16 to 20.
 No big deal if you haven’t read the book.
 But when they said “twenty” in the movie, the theater audience erupted in comments, “twenty?
 What?!
 It’s supposed to be 16!
 How could they do that???”

 So… Good movie, lots to enjoy, but it doesn’t hold a candle to the book.

 It is, however, excellent for appraising your child’s reading comprehension.
 After viewing the movie, we had a long discussion about all of the elements missing from the film, all of the questions we have for future films because the story has been changed, and how we would have done it differently.

 Should your kids see Sea of Monsters?

 If they’re fans of the books, then, yes, they should see the movie.
 Just make sure they (and you) read the books first.
-While the movie has thrilling roller-coaster-like adventure (this would be so fun at a theme park) and several scary monsters, it kept it’s PG rating and isn’t too scary for elementary-aged kids.
-The language is harmless, there are lessons in making your destiny and you’ll learn a little about mythology (though, not much.
+While the movie has a thrilling roller-coaster-like adventure (this would be so fun at a theme park) and several scary monsters, it kept its PG rating and isn’t too scary for elementary-aged kids.
+The language is harmless, there are lessons in making your destiny, and you’ll learn a little about mythology (though, not much.
 Don’t expect to come out of the theater really understanding any connections or gods.)
-There were a few preschoolers in the theater and they were clinging to their parents, crying as they left.
-I am so glad I didn’t bring my four-year-old, and don’t recommend you do, either.
+There were a few preschoolers in the theater, and they were clinging to their parents, crying as they left.
+I am so glad I didn’t bring my four-year-old and didn’t recommend you do, either.

 Recommended for children in grades 3 and up (2nd grade, if your child is an advanced reader.)